New recipes and updates

 METHOD

-1. To mash the garlic, peel the clove, chop it roughly, sprinkle with the salt on a wooden board and press with a knife blade, dragging it around the board until it turns to a paste.
+1. Peel the garlic clove, chop it roughly, sprinkle with the salt on a chopping board and press with a knife blade, dragging it around the board until it turns to a paste.

-4. Scoop chunks of the dough and shape them into small balls, about 10g each – the size of a grape – and place on the baking sheet, a little apart.
+4. Scoop chunks of the dough and shape them into small balls, about the size of a walnut.
+Arrange them on the baking sheet, spaced apart.
 Flatten each one with your fingers or a palette knife, then poke 4 holes in each biscuit with a skewer, like button holes.

 NEW recipe finder